The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 Friedrichsbad Roman-Irish bath

-You may hear the Friedrichsbad described as Roman-Irish baths.
+You may hear the Friedrichsbad described as Roman-Irish baths, and for good reason.

 The “Irish” bathing part of this Germany spa is the hot-air bath or sauna component.